CamTHz/CamTHz.GitHub.io/catsper_function_ref.md

 ### Dielectric Constant

 Permittivity measures the tendency of a material to be polarised by an electric field.
-The dielectric constant $\kappa$ is defined as the ratio between the permittivity of the material to that of vacuum.
+The dielectric constant $\kappa$ is defined as the ratio between the permittivity of the material to that of vacuum, which takes a value of one.
-The real and imaginary part of  $\kappa$ is then calculated separately by
+The real and imaginary part of  $\kappa$ is calculated separately by

 $$ \text{Re}(\kappa(v)) = n_{eff,FD}(v)^2 - k(v)^2 $$